-However, the specifics of Marietta SSDI benefits can be confusing, and many applicants need help filing their initial SSDI application, appealing any denied claim, and understanding their legal rights in seeking needed aid.
-Our team of knowledgeable SSDI attorneys could help you navigate the nuanced disability insurance system and get the help you need.
+However, the specifics of Marietta SSDI benefits can be confusing, and many applicants need help filing their initial application, appealing any denied claim, and understanding their legal rights in seeking needed aid.
+Our team of knowledgeable SSDI attorneys can help you navigate the nuanced disability insurance system and get the help you need.

 To be considered disabled for the purposes of SSDI, a worker in Marietta must have a physical or psychological medical condition is expected to result in death or last over one year.
 Under SSDI, there is no such thing as partial or short-term disability benefits.

 Essentially, to receive Marietta SSDI benefits, the applicant must not be able to perform “substantial gainful activity” because of their condition.
 The SSA defines this standard by setting a certain monthly earning level.
 Applicants who are earning over this amount at the time of application are not eligible for SSDI benefits in Marietta.

 In determining disability, the SSA does not only look at whether the applicant cannot perform the job that they had been working, but also whether they’re able to work in any job for which they would otherwise be qualified due to the functional limitations of their disability.
 Complex regulations and guidelines govern whether an applicant qualifies as disabled, but an experienced attorney in Marietta could help to explain the nuances of these rules for SSDI benefits to a hopeful applicant.